OPeltola/EC_Omega_filtering/README.md

 # EC_Omega_filtering
-These codes can be used to reproduce the results presented in Peltola et al. (2025): "Towards an enhanced metric for detecting vertical flow decoupling in eddy covariance flux observations" submitted to Agricultural and Forest Meteorology.
+These codes can be used to reproduce the results presented in Peltola et al. (2025): "Towards an enhanced metric for detecting vertical flow decoupling in eddy covariance flux observations" published in Agricultural and Forest Meteorology.
 ## Installation
 The codes have been run under Windows OS with Python 3.11.6.
 Install the required Python packages by running
 ```Shell